5 min read

 • Related issues or tickets the PR closes

 Speaking through that checklist takes under two minutes.
 The reviewer gets enough context to approve or ask one focused question, not five scattered ones.
-That single habit compresses review cycle time more than almost any other workflow change.

 Use Voice for Faster Inline Code Review Comments